How to Become a Flight Medic: Duties, Responsibilities, Schooling, Requirements, Certifications, Job Outlook, and Salary

 Flight Paramedic Duties & Responsibilities

 The primary job of a flight paramedic, just like a regular paramedic, is to treat injuries and illnesses.
 But of course, what makes the life of a flight medic interesting is where those injuries and illnesses are treated.

 By using helicopters as the primary mode of transportation, flight medics are able to get in and out of tight situations quickly.
 But because of the low flying altitudes, the travel risks are significantly higher than that of an ambulance.
 For this reason, flight paramedics are trained in flight safety and protocol on top of their traditional emergency medical training.

 Common responsibilities for flight paramedics include:

-- Flight to and from emergency medical situations
+- Flight to and from emergency medical situations (though not piloting)

 - Treating wounds and injuries in the field